lishixuan001/ICSI-Vision-SphericalCNN/README.md

 Then, for x and y, the first row is same for each grid in (2b * 2b) grids, since the value of theta is always 0, and sin(0) = 0

-As for z_, since the cos(0)=1, the first row of each grid is always 1
+As for z, since the cos(0)=1, the first row of each grid is always 1

 So basically, the first 2b points share the same (x, y, z), and therefore when calculating the distance with other points, they should remain the same value.